TULSA, Okla. — Is snow gonna fall on Tulsa this week?

 Green Country is at the 3-5 days out part of the forecast.

-BITTER COLD: Expect prolonged periods of below-freezing temperatures, with some single digits possible.
+BITTER COLD: Expect a long duration of below freezing temperatures, with some single digit temps and below 0 wind chills.
 If we do see higher snowfall amounts the duration of the freeze will be longer and the temperatures will likely be colder.
-Right now, our current forecast has temps dropping below freezing on Friday and not climbing above freezing until Monday, but this may be adjusted depending on potential snowfall amounts.
+Right now our current forecast has temps dropping below freezing Friday and not climbing above freezing until Tuesday.
+Once again, this may be adjusted depending on potential snowfall amounts.

 What can you do?